 The gift honors the memory of three members of the Bestor Family:

 Horace Paul Bestor (1883-1962) was born on a poor farm in Iowa and worked his way through college first at Tarkio College in Missouri and then at Yale.
-He served on Hiram Bingam’s expedition to excavate Machu Pichu in 1911 and, after a brief successful career in education, returned to farming.
-After serving in the Missouri State Legislature, he joined the Federal Land Bank and was Commissioner for federal farm loans under the Hoover administration.
-He served subsequently as a vice-president of the Prudential Insurance Company and ended his career with a stint in banking.
+He served on Hiram Bingam’s expedition to excavate Machu Pichu in 1911 and, after a brief successful career in education, returned to farming, and was later elected to the Missouri State Legislature.
+After his legislative term ended he joined the Federal Land Bank, and was named Commissioner for federal farm loans under the Hoover administration.
+He concluded his professional career as a vice-president of the Prudential Insurance Company.

-Mary Rankin Bestor (1885-1967) grew up on a prosperous Missouri farm, met Paul Bestor at Tarkio College and was his wife and lifetime companion.
+Mary Rankin Bestor (1885-1967) grew up on a prosperous Missouri farm.
+Mary met Paul Bestor at Tarkio College, and was his wife and lifetime companion.